I had a dream

 There is something great about the image of tweens at a Miley Cyrus concert being forced into existential quandary by the pop star they grew up with now performing with a band of old dudes that dress in animal costumes and play psychedelic pop.
 I find hope in this image.
 I find hope in this fracture—a generation of wonderful freaks.
 Maybe it’s nostalgia for the effect that watching David Byrne—wearing a furry, pink suit –perform “Miss America” on The Late Show in the 1990s—would have on my own trajectory.
 How many of these moments can we count on our hands?
 How many of these moments have changed us?

-Cyrus’s surprise, digital release Miley Cyrus & Her Dead Petz—largely a collaboration between Cyrus and The Flaming Lips (in particular the shaman, Wayne Coyne)—is an expansive, engaging, and tiring trek.
+Cyrus’s surprise, digital release Miley Cyrus & Her Dead Petz—largely a collaboration between Cyrus and The Flaming Lips (in particular the shaman, Wayne Coyne)—is an expansive, engaging, and tiring trek [site is no longer available].
 Against her record label’s wishes, Cyrus self-produced and released Dead Petz online as a free streaming record.
 It is both sonically and conceptually tumultuous at times and likely difficult for many listeners as Cyrus delivers a wide-ranging set of mostly experiments in pop music written during her newfound freedom, however, it would be lazy to critique the record as soley “self-indulgent.”
 Cyrus, empowered by the success of her Bangerz (2013) record featuring the hit “We Can’t Stop,” decided to do something different with Dead Petz.
 Fighting gender bias, tabloids, media sensationalism, and the trope of the rise and fall of a debaucherous child-star, she produced a work so personal and off-the wall for a pop-star of her status, it will likely be remembered along with other seminal moments in popular music history.

 The Beatles’s White Album (1968), another record that could be criticized as bloated, vain, and directionless, similarly found the band distancing themselves from their success post Sgt.
 Pepper’s Lonely Hearts Club Band (1967).
 The band traveled to India to study Transcendental Meditation, and, from time to time, worked on the songs that would later make the album.
 The resulting double-LP contains 30 songs, and features some of the most well known of the band’s oeuvre (e.g. “Blackbird,” “While My Guitar Gently Weeps,” and “Revolution”), but it is the “deep cuts” that best represent the Beatles’s ability to ride the line between a good hook and the weird.
 The result is challenging pop music that sounds just as fresh and exciting today as it did in ’68.
 Few songs surpass the amount of nuance and depth contained in a song as brief and complex as “Happiness Is A Warm Gun” (2:44), for example, or the gorgeous, “Sexy Sadie.”
 These are the songs that would truly make an impact on the form.
 Yet the greater point is that many of the songs from The White Album are pure fun, with arguably silly or ridiculous lyrics.
 The range of meaning is extreme and this is what makes it an especially unforgettable romp.
 And let us not forget that the Beatles are a former boy band.